Program overview

 Program Overview

 The Industrial Mechanics program at NBCC is designed for those eager to dive into the world of heavy industry.
 This program equips students with essential skills in metal processing, basic welding, cutting, and machine shop practices.
 Students will learn to maintain and troubleshoot machinery, progressing from simple tasks to more complex operations such as machining and fitting.
-The curriculum combines practical work with theoretical instruction in trade-related mathematics, physics, communications, blueprint reading, shop safety, and basic metallurgy.
+The curriculum combines trade theory with practical work, supported by instruction in trade-related mathematics, physics, communications, blueprint reading, shop safety, and basic metallurgy.
 This comprehensive approach ensures that graduates are well-prepared to meet the demands of the industry.

 Program Structure

 The Industrial Mechanics program is structured to be completed within a one-year timeframe of full-time study.
-The program includes a blend of theoretical and practical components, ensuring a well-rounded educational experience.
+The program is delivered in a blended format, combining both theoretical and practical components to enhance learning.
 Key features of the program structure include:

 • Hands-on training in various mechanical processes.

-• Opportunities for practical work experience through a work attachment.
+• Opportunities for practical application through work attachments.

 Featured Experiences